 The present schoolhouse was built in 1906 and was originally located about two miles south of Wymore at the north end of the Welsh settlement centered on the Bethel Welsh church.
 This was the first school to be built by the Welsh community for the education of their children.
 At first, many children only spoke Welsh.
 Therefore, it was important that teachers come from the Welsh community, and many teachers were recent graduates of Wymore High School.
 The school was closed in the fall of 1960 and relocated to McCandless Park in 1967.

-In Fall of 2007 a grant was received by the City of Wymore from the Thomas Foundation to help fix up the schoolhouse.
-The bell tower was refurbished, the entrance was made handicap accessible with a new ramp, the outside was scraped and painted and a sidewalk was put in from the street to the building for those muddy days.
-What a big difference!
+In the fall of 2007 a grant to renovate the schoolhouse was received by the City of Wymore from the Margaret and Martha Thomas Foundation.
+The bell tower was refurbished, the entrance was made handicap accessible with a new ramp, the outside was scraped and painted and a sidewalk was installed from the street to the building.

 Twice a year volunteers from the Great Plains Welsh Heritage project offer “A Day at Country School” event at the schoolhouse for local 4th graders.
 Students experience a day of authentic 1929 lessons and learn a little Welsh.
 They also learn about the history of country schools and the significance of this particular school in the Welsh settlement.
 The Pleasant View Schoolhouse is open to visitors Memorial Day weekend, Sam Wymore Days in June and on request.

 Help Us “Fill The Pail” And Restore The Schoolhouse